Want to learn new ways to make extra money?

 Higher Savings Rate with Internet Banking

-The second-biggest advantage of internet banking is that you can often get higher interest rates on all of your accounts.
+The second-biggest advantage of internet banking is that you can often get higher savings interest rates on all of your accounts.
 Often, these rates can be much, much higher than what traditional banks offer.

 For comparison, here are the current interest rates being offered on a few different types of accounts at the average bank, and at a top online bank.